vamsiReddy03/nesprnt-case-study/README.md

 ---

-## 😤 The Problem
+## The Problem

-Every semester, exam season meant one thing — 10 to 20 students sending me PDFs on WhatsApp to coordinate printing.
-Initially manageable, the process quickly became chaotic.

----
-## 🟡 The Chaos
-What looked like "just one printout" per person quickly turned into a overwhelming mess I couldn't handle alone..

-At the print shop, I had to:
-- Manage multiple PDFs
-- Count pages manually
-- Calculate cost for each student
-- Track payments manually
-- Handle constant phone calls
-- Deal with last-minute changes

-👉 This turned into **complete operational chaos**
----
+Every semester during exams, I faced the same situation — 10–20 classmates sending PDFs on WhatsApp, asking me to handle their printouts.
+As a day scholar, I had to go to a nearby print shop, sit there for nearly 60 minutes, manage multiple PDFs, calculate pages manually, and coordinate everything in real time.

 ## 🔁 The Journey

-**1st time:**
-Small scale — manageable

-**2nd time:**
-More users → more PDFs → more confusion

-**3rd time:**
-Reduced involvement due to overload

----
+At first, it was manageable.
+Later
+2nd time : Load exploded — more PDFs, more payments, more time taken 3rd time : Started avoiding requests due to overload

+## 🟡 The Real Chaos
+What looked like "just one printout" per person quickly turned into a overwhelming mess I couldn't handle alone.
+• Managing multiple PDFs simultaneously
+• Manually counting pages and calculating costs
+• Handling constant calls: "Did my payment go through?"
+• Tracking payments with no system
+ Complete operational chaos.

 ## 💡 The Realization

-> This is not a printing problem.
-This is a **system design problem**.
+This isn't a printing problem.
+This is a system design problem.

----

-**4th time:**
-Same chaos heading my way again.
+4th time: Same chaos heading my way again.
 I asked:
-"What if I build a Mobile Web App to make this disappear entirely?"
+"What if I build a System to make this disappear entirely?"

-🚀 So I built Nesprnt
+## 🚀 So I built Workflow Automation System
+That eliminates manual coordination entirely — transforming it into a structured, automated workflow.

 Key Insight